fhteam/laravel-amqp/README.md

         'vhost' => '/',
         'queue' => null,
         'queue_flags' => ['durable' => true, 'routing_key' => null], //Durable queue (survives server crash)
+        'declare_queues' => true, //If we need to declare queues each time before sending a message.
+If not, you will have to declare them manually elsewhere
         'message_properties' => ['delivery_mode' => 2], //Persistent messages (survives server crash)
         'channel_id' => null,
         'exchange_name' => null,